Official advice for New Zealanders living and travelling overseas

 Crime

 Crime has increased in Ghana in recent years.
-Violent crime, including armed robbery and kidnapping for ransom, may occur.
+Violent crime, including armed robbery, home invasions and kidnapping for ransom, may occur.
 Crime can involve the use of weapons and is more prevalent at night, particularly in urban areas.
 No resistance should be given if you are the victim of a robbery or kidnapping, as this could lead to an escalation in violence.

-Petty crime such as bag snatching, passport theft and pickpocketing occurs in Ghana and is common in larger cities, on public transport and in tourist areas, including at the Kotoka International Airport in Accra.
+Petty crime such as bag snatching, passport theft and pickpocketing occurs in Ghana and is common in larger cities, on public transport, at crowded markets, beaches, parks and other tourist areas, including at the Kotoka International Airport in Accra.
 Women travelling alone may be at greater risk of being targeted for this type of crime.
 Never leave your luggage unattended.
 Luggage and travel document theft also occurs in hotels.
 Thieves may pose as airport officials, or elsewhere pose as police officers, and demand money.
 Legitimate airport staff wear a current ID card with their name and photograph.
+Be wary of unsolicited assistance.

 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.